Sam Huff Passes Away - Big Blue Interactive

 Robert Lee Huff, popularly known as “Sam,” an All-Pro and Pro Football Hall of Fame member who helped popularize professional football during its ascendancy in the late 1950s, and the first recognizable personality who played only defense, passed away at the age of 87 on Saturday.

-Huff joined the New York Football Giants in 1956, their first year the team called Yankee Stadium its home.
+Huff joined the New York Football Giants in 1956, the first year the team called Yankee Stadium its home.
 He was an offensive and defensive guard in college at West Virginia who struggled in his first professional camp and nearly walked away before being talked out of quitting by assistant coach Vince Lombardi.
 Huff would quickly become a star as the Giants would win their first NFL championship in 17 years in 1956 on the strength of defensive coach Tom Landry’s new 4-3 defense.
 Huff was the first true middle linebacker and his #70 became recognizable on the field and TV screens across the country as the New York fans chanted “DEE-FENSE” and “HUFF, HUFF, HUFF.”

 Landry said, “Sam was a very disciplined player.
 The thing that made him so good was that he would listen, and he would do what was necessary to operate our defense.
 The effectiveness of the 4-3 depends on the defensive team recognizing a formation, knowing what plays can be run from that formation, and then recognizing keys that tell them the likely play or plays to expect.”